 Graduating from the Royal Academy of Music, Susan became the youngest violin professor in their Junior Department.
 She continues to teach there as well as coaching chamber music, and in addition privately teaches university students and students at Westminster School.
 She has been awarded an ARAM for outstanding services to the violin profession.

-Based in the City of London this choir of around 130 members is open to everyone, focuses on the greats of the choral repertoire, and is led by dynamic conductor and singer Joanna Tomlinson.
+Based in the City of London the Constanza Chorus, a choir of around 130 members, is open to everyone, focuses on the greats of the choral repertoire, and is led by dynamic conductor and singer Joanna Tomlinson.

 Rehearsals take place on Mondays 6.30-8.45 at St Mary-at-Hill, EC3.
 Please contact the Choir Manager for more details [email protected]

 Cubertou provide week long chamber music, singing, and flute summer courses with world class tutors.
 Welcoming beginners to advanced players, prices include tuition, accommodation, food and wine.

 Ealing Junior Music School provides children and young people with musical training, in a friendly and enjoyable atmosphere.
 Our school is in West London where nearly 400 students between the ages of 4 and 18 meet on Saturday mornings.

 One of the world’s finest conservatoires for music and drama.
 Details of courses online.
 Guildhall is a lively friendly community of musicians, actors, stage managers and theatre technicians, with an unrivalled reputation for excellence across the wide range of courses on offer.